satanieremii/new-proj/README.md

-# questionaire
+# questionnaire
-simple questionare on name, age and city
+simple questionnaire on name, age and city